mconlon17/simple-vivo-book/Educational-Background.md

 1. What is the date of the degree?
 1. What is the field of study for the degree?

 Each of these attributes is optional.

+## Edit the Configuration File

+Edit the `sv.cfg` file to provide the query parameters for your VIVO.
+Your system administrator can help you with this.

 ## Managing Enumerations